Rebellion Developments

 Rebellion Developments Limited is a British video game developer based in Oxford.
 Founded by Jason and Chris Kingsley in December 1992, the company is best known for Sniper Elite and multiple games in the Alien vs. Predator series.
 Sister company Rebellion Publishing has published comic books since 2000, when it purchased 2000 AD, the publisher of characters such as Judge Dredd and Rogue Trooper.
-In the 2010s the studio saw growth and success with their Sniper Elite series of games.
+In the 2010s the studio saw growth and success with its Sniper Elite series of games.
 The series has spanned 5 mainline installments and multiple spin-offs, including the Sniper Elite: Nazi Zombie Army entries.
-Their latest title, Atomfall, was released on March 27, 2025.
+Their latest title, Atomfall, was released on 27 March 2025.

 History

 Origins (1992–1999)

 Rebellion was founded on 4 December 1992 by brothers Jason and Chris Kingsley in Oxford, England.
 The pair had just finished academic degrees at the University of Oxford, and had ambitions of starting doctorates.
 In their spare time, they did freelance work in the games industry.
-When their freelance jobs roles began to expand and they were taking on more management responsibilities, they decided to establish Rebellion in Oxford.
+When their freelance roles began to expand and they were taking on more management responsibilities, they decided to establish Rebellion in Oxford.
 The foundation of the studio was laid when the brothers secured a deal with video game publisher Atari UK.
 They presented a 3D dragon flight game demo to directors at the publisher, who were seeking games for the upcoming Atari Jaguar system.
 They were commissioned by Atari to work on two titles for the Jaguar, Checkered Flag and Alien vs Predator, which both released in 1994.
 The development team was expanded to assist with work on these games.
 It included artists Stuart Wilson, Toby Banfield, and Justin Rae, along with programmers Mike Beaton, Rob Dibley, and Andrew Whittaker.
-Following Alien vs Predator, Rebellion saw no releases for some years, with their next project, the intentionally light-hearted PC game Mr. Tank, going unpublished.
+Following Alien vs Predator, Rebellion saw no releases for some years, with its next project, the intentionally light-hearted PC game Mr. Tank, going unpublished.